SAP Commissions and it’s possibilities

 - It’s easier to keep sales reps motivated and fully informed since they can see key information at any time and on any device – real-time attainment or key performance metrics.

-What is needed to build a solid Compensation plan
+What is needed to build a solid Compensation plan?

-After reviewing some strengths of the system, knowing how those could be helpful in everyday life of a sales rep, it’s time to dive a bit deeper.
+After reviewing some strengths of the system, knowing how those could be helpful in the everyday life of a sales rep, it’s time to dive a bit deeper.
 In this section we will review some of the core elements of SAP Commissions that we need to set up in the system in order to build a Compensation plan.

 - Participants are usually the payees.
 A participant can also be individuals or groups that are allowed to see some of the reports, without being a payee themselves.